Azure/Azure-Sentinel/Playbooks/AS-IP-Blocklist/README.md

 When prompted, sign in to validate the connection.

 ![NamedLocations_Deploy_7](Images/NamedLocations_Deploy_7.png)
-Once both connection steps have been updated, click the "**Save**" button.
+Once all connection steps have been updated, click the "**Save**" button.

 ![NamedLocations_Deploy_8](Images/NamedLocations_Deploy_8.png)

 #
 ### Granting Access to Azure Key Vault

-Before the Logic App can run successfully, the keyvault connection created during deployment must be granted access to the Key Vault storing your App Registration Secret.
+Before the Logic App can run successfully, the Key Vault connection created during deployment must be granted access to the Key Vault storing your App Registration Secret.

 From the Key Vault "**Access policies**" page, click "**Add Access Policy**".